 Andrew S. McMahon was appointed Regional Administrator for GSA’s Pacific Rim Region on May 18, 2015.
-As Regional Administrator, he leads a workforce of 826 associates across California, Nevada, Arizona and Hawaii, as well as in Japan, South Korea and the U.S. territories of Guam and the Commonwealth of the Northern Mariana Islands.
-Headquartered in San Francisco, Calif., GSA’s Pacific Rim Region has an annual operating budget nearly $1 billion.
-Its 35 million square foot real estate portfolio, which houses over 100,000 federal employees and GSA associates, includes 179 government-owned buildings and leased space in 909 commercial buildings that house more than 100,000 federal employees and GSA associates.
-Additionally, Cox's responsibility includes the supply of goods, services, telecommunications and information technology to all federal agencies within the region with a value of more than $1 billion annually.
+As Regional Administrator, he leads a workforce of over 880 associates across California, Nevada, Arizona and Hawaii, as well as in Japan, South Korea and the U.S. territories of Guam and the Commonwealth of the Northern Mariana Islands.
+Headquartered in San Francisco, California, the Pacific Rim Region has an annual operating budget of nearly $1 billion.
+Its 36 million square foot real estate portfolio, which houses over 100,000 federal employees and GSA associates, includes 179 government-owned buildings and leased space in 944 commercial buildings.
+In addition, the region supplies goods, services, telecommunications and information technology to all federal agencies within the region with a value of more than $1 billion annually.

 Mr. McMahon also supports the agency as the Senior Advisor for Technology.
 With his experience building a smarter and more innovative government, he provides valuable support to the continued growth of GSA’s technology mission.

 Prior to assuming this new position, Mr. McMahon served as a Senior Advisor to the GSA Administrator, providing advice on technology policy, digital government, and agency operations.
 He co-founded and helped build 18F, GSA’s digital delivery team.
 Scaling the team from its first hires to over 100 digital experts, the successful growth of 18F has significantly improved the federal technology landscape.
 In addition, Mr. McMahon led the development of the Obama Administration’s Benchmarking Initiative for the Administrator’s Office.
 This work has opened the door to more transparent and performance focused administrative functions across the federal government.